apify/apify-docs/sources/academy/webscraping/scraping_basics_python/06_locating_elements.md

 ```

 Great!
 We have managed to use CSS selectors and walk the HTML tree to get a list of product titles and prices.
 But wait a second—what's `From $1,398.00`?
 One does not simply scrape a price!
 We'll need to clean that.
 But that's a job for the next lesson, which is about extracting data.

+---

+## Exercises

+These challenges are here to help you test what you’ve learned in this lesson.
+Try to resist the urge to peek at the solutions right away.
+Remember, the best learning happens when you dive in and do it yourself!

+TODO